Ab initio descriptions of $A=16$ mirror nuclei with resonance and continuum coupling: Introduction

-The $A=16$ nuclear systems provide remarkable cases of interest, which would lead to new insights into nuclear properties, nuclear forces, and theoretical methods.
-In this work, we will thus perform {\it ab initio} GSM calculations of $^{16}$F, $^{16}$N, $^{16}$C and $^{16}$Ne with the most widely used ``Magic" force~\cite{PhysRevC.83.031301,PhysRevC.96.014303}.
-We will depict g.s. energies, spectra, as well as other observables of physical interest.
-With both 3NF and the continuum coupling considered, we will probe the ISB effects in the $A=16$ mirror partners.
-Our calculations will show the necessity to combine the effects between 3NF and continuum coupling in the nuclei close to driplines.
+The $A=16$ nuclear systems provide remarkable cases of interest, which would lead to new insights into nuclear properties, nuclear forces, and many-body methods due to the emergence of the continuum coupling.
+In this work, we will thus perform {\it ab initio} GSM calculations for $^{16}$F, $^{16}$N, $^{16}$C and $^{16}$Ne.
+We will depict g.s. energies, excitation spectra, as well as other observables of physical interest.
+With both 3NF and the continuum coupling considered, we probe the ISB effect in the $A=16$ mirror partners.
+Our calculations will show the necessity to combine the effects between 3NF and continuum coupling in nuclei close to driplines.